 About Metrologic Instruments, Inc.

 Jet engines and Muck Boots seem worlds apart, but they coexist at Honeywell International.
 More than a century old, the company is a diverse industrial conglomerate, its four segments making and selling products from aircraft engines, flight safety, and landing systems to smart controls for commercial buildings to personal safety products such as gas masks and footwear.
-In late 2018, Honeywell completed the spin-off of its vehicle turbo charger operations and home heating and security businesses to create two new publicly-listed companies—Garrett Motion Inc. (turbo charger technology) and Resideo for home comfort and security products (formerly its Homes and ADI Distribution business).
-The company does business worldwide, although the US generates more than half its sales.
+The company does business worldwide, and generates more than half its sales in the US.

-The Aerospace segment accounts for more than 35% of the company’s revenue.
-It provides products and services for aircraft and vehicles sold to OEMs and other customers in a variety of end markets—air transport; regional, business and general aviation aircraft; airlines and aircraft operators; defense and space contractors; and automotive and truck manufacturers.
+The Aerospace segment accounts for about 40% of the company's revenue.
+It provides products and services for aircraft and vehicles sold to OEMs and other customers in a variety of end markets—air transport; regional, business and general aviation aircraft; airlines and aircraft operators; defense and space contractors.

-Performance Materials and Technologies (more than 25% of revenue) operates in three divisions.
+Performance Materials and Technologies (almost 30% of revenue) operates in three divisions.
 Honeywell UOP provides process technology for fuel production for the petroleum refining, gas processing, and petrochemical industries; Process Solutions sells automation controls and software for the oil and gas, pulp and paper, industrial power, and several other industries; and Advanced Materials manufactures high-performance products such as fluorocarbons, specialty films, waxes, additives, and advanced fibers to name a few.

-The company's former Home and Building Technologies segment—now just Building Technologies—(almost 25%) sells building automation controls for commercial customers.
+The company's former Home and Building Technologies segment—now just Honeywell Building Technologies—(over 15%) sells building automation controls for commercial customers.

-The company’s principal executive offices are located in Morris Plains, NJ.
-Honeywell has approximately 1,300 locations, of which some 300 are manufacturing sites.
-The US accounts for more than 55% of total revenue.
+Headquartered in Charlotte, North Carolina, Honeywell has approximately 930 locations, of which over 240 are manufacturing sites.
+The US accounts for around 60% of total revenue.

 Sales and Marketing

-Honeywell's Aerospace business sells its products and services to original equipment manufacturers (OEMs) and other end markets like regional, business and general aviation aircraft; airlines and aircraft operators; defense and space contractors; and automotive and truck manufacturers.
+Honeywell's Aerospace business sells its products and services to original equipment manufacturers (OEMs) and other end markets like air transport, regional, business and general aviation aircraft; airlines and aircraft operators; defense and space contractors.
 The Building Technologies segment sells to commercial building owners.
-Performance Materials and Technologies targets several industries including oil and gas, pulp and paper, industrial power generation, petrochemicals, life sciences, and mining.
+Performance Materials and Technologies targets several industries including oil and gas, refining, pulp and paper, industrial power generation, petrochemicals, biofuels, life sciences, metals, minerals and mining.
 The Safety and Productivity Solutions business sells its products globally to a variety of industries.

 Honeywell's strategy for growth includes both acquisitions and the divestiture of under-performing units.
 In order to streamline its operations, Honeywell in late 2018 completed the spin-off of its turbo charger unit and home heating and security businesses to create two new publicly traded companies.
 The new business featuring its turbo charger technology (formerly the Transportation Systems business) is now Garrett Motion, Inc. Its former Homes and ADI Global Distribution business is now Resideo, a company providing home comfort and security systems.
 After the spin-offs, Honeywell believes its remaining portfolio will consist of high-growth businesses each aligned to the global megatrends of energy efficiency, infrastructure investment, urbanization, and safety.